VinceZK/json-on-relations/README.md

 JSON-ON-Relations, of course, can not address all of those generic and basis services.
 However, it fills a gap between API/UI and relational schema.
-The gap, in fact, is never well filled in my opinion.
+The gap, in fact, is never well filled.
-Existing ORM solutions just connect relational schema to an object schema.
+Existing ORM solutions just connect a relational schema to an object schema.
 There is still a long way to the API/UI consumption.
+And it only considers the development efficiency.
+Less consideration is given for the maintenance efficiency.
+While here "maintenance", I mean model changes, business process adjustments, and UI changes during the software lifecycle.

 Other solutions, like Ruby-on-Rails, provide very efficient development model by generating DB tables, API, and UI based on a relational schema.
 But they can only help if you are building a "toy" for fun.
-Too much limitations are found in using a relational-to-UI approach.
+Too much limitations are found in using a relation-to-UI approach.
 And I have never seen a real success one.

 ### Default User AddIns